kbridson/rails-demos-and-deets-2021-test/demo-quiz-model.md

 rails test
 ```

-You should see `0 failures` and `0 errors`.
-If you do see failures or errors, then there is a bug in the code that needs fixing.
+We should see `0 failures` and `0 errors`.
+If we do see failures or errors, then there is a bug in the code that needs fixing.

 **[➥ Code changeset for this part](https://github.com/human-se/quiz-me-2020/commit/c56f537386fcaf1b12b861c16f5cc93ba9d01d2c){:target="_blank"}**